SECRETS OF THE BIG SHOW IN THE BIG APPLE

 Level 1 featured JDM vehicles, lowriders, drifters, custom cars, hot rodders, offroad and adventure vehicles, EVs, and a separate track for electric vehicle ride and drives.

-So, here’s a wild idea for making a trip to the LA Auto Show as easy as it is for New Yorkers to go to the NYIAS at the Javits Center—and ultimately for turning the LA Auto Show into the most well-attended car show in North America:
+So, here’s some ideas for making a trip to the LA Auto Show as easy as it is for New Yorkers to go to the NYIAS at the Javits Center—and ultimately for turning the LA Auto Show into the most well-attended car show in North America:

 1. Get LA County’s Metropolitan Transportation Authority to make public transportation free for attending the LA Auto Show.